You are here

 Financial Planning B.B.A.

-Apply the knowledge of insurance policies and risk management strategies in developing financial plans for clients.
+- Apply the knowledge of insurance policies and risk management strategies to develop financial plans for clients.

 As population ages and people’s life expectancy increases, the demand for personal financial advisors is expected to grow 14% from 2016 to 2026 (Bureau of labor Statistics).
 Financial planning prepares students for careers in retirement planning, personnel benefits, estate planning, and wealth management.